adriano-t/kotlin-inventory-app/README.md

 4. Shoe Listing screen
 5. Shoe Detail screen for adding a new shoe

-## Getting Started
+## Steps

-##Steps

-1. [v] Open the starter project in the latest stable version of Android Studio.
+1. [x] Open the starter project in the latest stable version of Android Studio.

-2. [v] Add the navigation libraries to the app build.gradle file
+2. [x] Add the navigation libraries to the app build.gradle file

-3. [v] Add the safe-arg plugin to the main and app build.gradle file
+3. [x] Add the safe-arg plugin to the main and app build.gradle file

-4. [v] Create a new navigation xml file
+4. [x] Create a new navigation xml file

 5. Create a new Login destination.

-   - [v] Include email and password labels
+   - [x] Include email and password labels
-   - [v] Include email and password fields
+   - [x] Include email and password fields
-   - [v]  Create buttons for creating a new login and logging in with an existing account
+   - [x]  Create buttons for creating a new login and logging in with an existing account
-   - [v] Clicking either button should navigate to the Welcome Screen.
+   - [x] Clicking either button should navigate to the Welcome Screen.

 6. Create a new Welcome screen destination that includes:

-   * [v] A new layout
+   * [x] A new layout
-   * [v] At least 2 textviews
+   * [x] At least 2 textviews
-   * [v] A navigation button with actions to navigate to the instructions screen
+   * [x] A navigation button with actions to navigate to the instructions screen

 7. Create a new Instruction destination that includes:

-   * [v] A new layout
+   * [x] A new layout
-   * [v] At least 2 textviews
+   * [x] At least 2 textviews
-   * [v] A navigation button with actions to navigate to the shoe list screen
+   * [x] A navigation button with actions to navigate to the shoe list screen

 8. Create a class that extends ViewModel